bombbomb/BBCore/docs/02_Usage.md

 var bb = new BBCore({ accessToken: '<your api key>'});
 ```
 ## Usage Examples

+Take a look in the `examples/` directory to see some example implementation.

 ### Record a Video On Your Website
 Embed a video recorder on your website and record to a BombBomb account without without leaving your site.